 Then (and this is important) you need to thoroughly read said guidelines.

-If it’s a paying gig, or even if it’s just an unpaid opportunity for a popular website, you want to get your relationship with the target website off to a good start.
+If it’s a paying freelance writing gig, or even if it’s just an unpaid freelance writing opportunity for a popular website, you want to get your relationship with the target website off to a good start.
 And nothing will get your relationship off to a bad start quite like failing to read their guidelines.